 Of course there are drawbacks.
 Choosing brig currently means using software that is not in widespread use.
 It did not go through a security audit.
 It is by far not as efficient as other tools in all use cases.
-But many of the current hurdles are solvable and it's just a matter of time.
+But to overcome this, we need a community that helps to overcome this over time.